raspberrypilearning/sweet-scroll/en/step_3.md

 ## Parallax scroll

-Now let's add the parallax effect to our web page.
+Now let's add the parallax effect to our webpage.
 Parallax scrolling is when background content moves at a different speed to the foreground content.
 You can see this effect below.

 ![gif of the Sweet scroll in action.](images/ParallaxDemo.gif)